docccdev/evokit/packages/evokit-text/README.md

 - `normal` - The text is displayed as usual
 - `nowrap` - All text is displayed in one line
+- `pre` - Whitespace is preserved by the browser.
+Text will only wrap on line breaks.
+Acts like the `<pre>` tag in HTML
+- `pre-wrap` - Whitespace is preserved by the browser.
+Text will wrap when necessary, and on line breaks
+- `pre-line` - Sequences of whitespace will collapse into a single whitespace.
+Text will wrap when necessary, and on line breaks
 - `break` - Line wrapping is added automatically
 - `ellipsis` - The text is cut and an ellipsis is added to the end of the line
 - `two-line` - Text is cut in two lines